danielharrell/open-eyes-lect-2017-18/Open.md

 Nor is this the only such moment in the novel.
-The other self in the passage above, Dorothea Brooke, is lead to a similar point, in her unhappy first marriage to Edward Causabon.
+The other self in the passage above, Dorothea Brooke, is lead to a similar point, in her unhappy first marriage to Mr. Causabon.
 Here is how Eliot accounts for it:

 > We are all of us born in moral stupidity, taking the world as an udder to feed our supreme selves: Dorothea had early